-You may have learned by reading some of our other posts that bees are pollinators.
+You may have learned by reading some of my other posts that bees are pollinators.
 What is a pollinator?
 It is an insect or animal that carries pollen from one plant to another.
 This is how plants reproduce.
 As a bee feeds on one plant, some of the pollen from the plant sticks to the bee’s body.
 When that bee lands on a second plant, some of that pollen falls into the second plant’s reproductive system.

 This process is known as pollination.
 It is the only process by which plants can create the new seeds that will eventually give rise to new plants.
 As such, pollinators are critical to maintaining plant life.